 Am I qualified for an HRC internship?

 Interns in each department or program undertake different tasks, so each internship requires a different level of skills, demonstrated interests and prior experience.
 The internship description for each program area lists the specific qualifications for that position.
-In general, we look for demonstrated interest and enthusiasm in the role of policy and advocacy around LGBT issues; ability to work in a fast-paced, dynamic work environment; and experience with Microsoft Office applications (Word, Excel and Outlook).
+In general, we look for demonstrated interest and enthusiasm in the role of policy and advocacy around LGBTQ issues; ability to work in a fast-paced, dynamic work environment; and experience with Microsoft Office applications (Word, Excel and Outlook).

 Do you accept applications from international students?

-Qualified international students have participated in the HRC U Internship program.
+Qualified international students have participated in the HRC Internship program.
 Non-U.S. citizens must have a valid student visa that permits them to work in the United States.
 HRC is unable to offer assistance with obtaining a student visa – if you already have one you are welcome to apply.
 We generally do not accept applications that are facilitated by 3rd party groups, preferring that interns apply directly using our online application.

 To whom should I address my resume and cover letter?